dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 ## Reflection on APL

 As I've gotten better at APL, I've started to have some appreciation for its beauty and simplicity.
-Strangely enough, despite this, APL is a pretty obscure language that is seldom heard of, let alone used [among the majority of developers](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies).
+Despite its beauty, APL is a pretty obscure language that is seldom heard of, let alone used, [among the majority of developers](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies).

-If you were to look through [a recent survey on the most popular languages](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies), you'll notice that APL is third-to-last on that list.
-This seemed really low to me.
-Also note that APL, is the most popular array language.
-So other array languages like J, K, BQN, and Uiua didn't even make the list

-As I've gotten better at APL, I've started to have some appreciation for its beauty and simplicity. z

-At the same time though, I've began to believe that it might have some flaws that prevent it from becoming more popular.

-In particular, I believe that APL would be better if:
-- It where mutually intelligible with the most popular languag If you were to look through [a recent survey on the most popular languages](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies), you'll notice that APL is third-to-last on that list.
-This seemed really low to me.
-Also note that APL, is the most popular array language.
-So other array languages like J, K, BQN, and Uiua didn't even make the list.

-It makes me wish that it was more popular so that more people could use them to solve problems faster and easier than they would otherwise.
-At the same time though, I've noticed some things about it that I don't like that much.

-I believe that APL isn't popular because it is not mutually intelligible with popular languages.
-If it were, I believe it would have a much better chance at gaining popularity.

-In this post, I'll talk only about the language barriers of APL.
-But, some of these points apply to array languages in general.
+At first, it seemed strange to me that such an interesting and concise language could be so overlooked.
+But, as I thought about it more, I came to believe that there is a reason for APL's lack of popularity.
+I believe the biggest reason APL is unpopular is that it's not mutually intelligible with the most popular and conventional languages used by developers.

-I believe that APL is not so popular because it is not mutually intelligible with popular languages.
+If APL were more mutually intelligible, I believe that it would be more popular and successful.

-Even if APL were popular, I feel like it can be improved in some ways.
-Here's what I don't like about APL:
-- Infix notation
-- APL requires extensive use of combinatory logic for writing idiomatic programs.
-Combinatory logic is rarely used in popular languages.
-So it can be quite hard for newcomers to understand idiomatic array language expressions.
-- There are some non-intuitive things about the way rank polymorphism works (e.g. `f¨⊂Y` is not always the same as `f Y`).

-I'll expand on these points below.

 ### Mutual intelligibility of APL